 All students, employees, and campus visitors should promptly report non-emergency criminal incidents or accidents to the Johnson College Emergency Response number (570) 702-8989 or Stephenie Vergnetti, Vice President of Human Resources, 570-702-8944.
 The Vice President of Human Resources is located in President's Hall.
-All crimes involving violence, major property loss, or any felony are reported by the Associate Director of Student Success to the Scranton Police Department.
+All crimes involving violence, major property loss, or any felony are reported by the Associate Director of Student Success to the Scranton Police Department or the Hazleton Police Department.